• Skip to primary navigation

 • Unsalted Butter, Chopped Parsley, Lemon Juice - These ingredients are added to the dish near the end of cooking so they retain their fresh flavor.
 Don’t skip the fresh parsley and fresh lemon juice - they really make this dish taste bright and restaurant-quality.

-raw shrimp in skillet
+raw shrimp in a cast iron skillet

-How to Make Lemony Garlic Shrimp
+How to Make Lemon Garlic Butter Shrimp

 1. Marinate shrimp - Combine shrimp, olive oil, garlic, paprika, and salt.
 Do this before you get the other ingredients ready and put the shrimp in the fridge.
 This serves as a quick marinade and will begin to infuse the shrimp with flavor even before cooking.